Collect Trellix Endpoint Security (HX) Audit (formerly FireEye HX) logs

 • Exporter configuration:

-• YOUR_CUSTOMER_ID: Replace with your actual customer ID from the previous step.
+• YOUR_CUSTOMER_ID: Your actual Customer ID from the previous step.

 Save the configuration file